Why Happy People Are Physically Healthier

 Happiness is a powerful emotion that surges through you and affects so many different areas of your life.
 When you're happy, stress doesn't have as much of an impact on your mental health or your day-to-day life.
 Stress can't grow and take over your life if you're happy.

 Generally, happiness in life means you experience less negativity and enjoy a more positive outlook.
 Whether we like to admit it or not, our outlook affects our health quite a bit.
 If you stay positive, you have a higher chance of overcoming whatever health problem you're battling than if you're negative about it.

 Our minds are a powerful thing, and our mindsets can make or break us when it comes to battling health problems.
 Happiness promotes a more positive attitude, which will help to provide you with the strength and energy you need to keep fighting until you win.

 Those who are happier tend to eat healthier...

-Healthy behaviours create a positive cycle that maintains your physical and mental health.
-Those who are happier tend to make healthier food choices which then uplifts their mood; this is a beneficial cycle that helps maintain a positive lifestyle while promoting optimal health.
+Healthy behaviors create a positive cycle that maintains your physical and mental health.
+Those who are happier tend to make healthier food choices, which then uplifts their mood; this is a beneficial cycle that helps maintain a positive lifestyle while promoting optimal health.